What to Pack for Bhutan & Nepal

 - Binoculars

-—In our continuing effort to operate our trips with as little impact on the environment as possible, we have enclosed a reusable water bottle for you to take with you on your adventure.
-We will provide safe drinking water throughout the trip for you to refill your bottle.
-By doing this, you will avoid using multiple disposable plastic bottles.
-This bottle is made of stainless steel, and we have been assured that it meets all safety standards.
-Wash in warm, soapy water before using.
+—In our continuing effort to operate our adventures with as little impact on the environment as possible, you will receive a reusable water bottle (unless you opted out on your Booking Form) to take with you on your adventure.
+We will provide drinking water throughout the adventure for you to refill your bottle.
+By doing this, you will avoid using multiple disposable plastic bottles. - Small, compact umbrella

 - Sunglasses (with UV protection)